App Icon Design Guide – How to Create Perfect App Icons

 This will make sure that the app icon speaks the same language and tone that you have induced to express your mobile app.

-If you have used monochrome tones for the mobile app, ensure your app icon also reflects similar colours.
+If you have used monochrome tones for the mobile app, ensure your app icon design also reflects similar colours.

 The other way to rope in consistency is by effectively translating what your app does into an icon.